There are over 7000 individual species in the mint family of plants — only one of them, Salvia divinorum — is psychedelic.

 However, the hallucinations you experience are based on the real world.
 It doesn’t cause you to see objects that aren’t truly there — it merely changes the way you perceive existing objects.

 Salvia is different in that it can make you see things that aren’t there.
 Objects can appear and disappear at random and aren’t directly linked to any physical objects.

 Salvia vs. Ketamine

-Some people experience out of body experiences on ketamine yet remain inside the room — hovering over their body as if to view it from the third-person.
-Other times it can make you feel as though you’re watching yourself from another location, such as your workplace, a mall, parking lot, or somewhere else.
+Some people experience out-of-body experiences on ketamine yet remain inside the room — hovering over their body as if to view it from the third person.
+Other times it can make you feel as though you’re watching yourself from another location, such as your workplace, a mall, a parking lot, or somewhere else.